Edward Via College of Osteopathic Medicine

 VCOM seeks to admit the greater portion of the class from qualified applicants who grew up in or are based in North and South Carolina, followed by students from the southern Appalachian and Delta states; and traditionally medically underserved regions.
 (Target states for all VCOM campuses include Alabama, Georgia, Florida, Kentucky, Tennessee, Mississippi, Louisiana, Texas, Missouri, North Carolina, South Carolina, Ohio, Pennsylvania, Virginia, Maryland, and West Virginia).
 VCOM screens all AACOMAS applications within 2 to 3 weeks of receipt.
 Candidates who present a strong overall and science GPA in the last 120 hours are encouraged to apply.
 Students must have an acceptable MCAT score, however VCOM considers students from target states with a GPA >3.7 with lower but acceptable MCAT scores.
 VCOM will then invite students to complete a secondary application.
 Completed applications are reviewed for academic preparedness, healthcare experience, volunteer outreach, fit with VCOM’s mission, and commitment to osteopathic medicine.
 VCOM utilizes a rolling admissions process.
 Thus, candidates who submit an application early and return all required documents promptly will be at an advantage in the admissions process.
 VCOM recognizes, values and affirms that diversity contributes to the richness of the academic programs of the college.

-International students (non-U.S. citizens or temporary residents) considered: Yes.
+International students (non-U.S. citizens or temporary residents) considered: Select Cases.
 Permanent residents are considered, and a non-US citizen is considered in rare occasions.

 Accepted Sources for Letters of Recommendation